 If you would like to discuss your support, please contact Leah Susi, Sr. Director of Development, at (615) 298-5573 or firstname.lastname@example.org.

 Q: Can I mail a check instead of donating online?

 A: Yes, we check our mail regularly and appreciate your donation by check if more convenient for you.

 Q: Are you accepting in-kind donations of goods and/or services right now?

 A: We are accepting in-kind donations to distribute to our young people and families.
 As we follow phased re-opening of our community/economy, we are minimizing staff travel which includes picking up and distributing in-kind donations.
 If you wish to make a donation, please contact email@example.com or Leah Susi, Sr. Director of Development, at (615) 298-5573 or firstname.lastname@example.org

 A: Yes.
 We offer ‘virtual’ volunteer opportunities and continue to update this page as we identify those needs.
 Please follow us on Facebook Page where we are communicating these volunteer opportunities.

 Q: If I’m a foster parent, will visits to my home still occur?

-A: No, not likely when there is a Safer at Home executive order from the State of Tennessee.
+A: No, still not likely at this time.
 Visits will be conducted by videoconferencing when at all possible.
 Face-to-face home visits ONLY will be conducted if you do not have videoconference capabilities.
 The health and safety of your family, your foster child, and our staff are our number one priority.
-For more information, please contact Shan Edmondson, Director of Foster Services, at (615) 298-5573 or firstname.lastname@example.org.
+For more information, please contact Shan Edmondson, Director of Foster Services, at (615) 298-5573 or email@example.com.